 Bandwidth porting guideFollow

 Phone number porting, also known as LNP (Local Number Portability), is an important service offering at Bandwidth.
 Depending on the carrier, the porting process can be simple and easy, or lengthy and complex.
-Our mission is to provide the easiest and best porting experience, but it requires cooperation from all parties involved.
-Click here to learn more about how to port numbers to Bandwidth!
+Our mission is to provide the best porting experience, but it requires cooperation from all parties involved.
+To learn more about some of the most common porting questions, check out this quick guide.

 Understanding number porting